JordanDanielWest/Sudden-Network-Slowdown/README.md

 ## Summary

-Through a timeline-based investigation, it was determined that the user account ds9-cisco logged into edr-machine and initiated a PowerShell session during an active desktop session.
-Shortly thereafter, a script named portscan.ps1 was executed, which triggered a wave of internal port scanning behavior targeting IPs in the 10.0.0.0/16 subnet.
+Through a timeline-based investigation, it was determined that the user account `ds9-cisco` logged into `edr-machine` and initiated a PowerShell session during an active desktop session.
+Shortly thereafter, a script named `portscan.ps1` was executed, which triggered an internal port scanner targeting IPs in the 10.0.0.0/16 subnet.
 Logs confirmed 23 failed connections to internal devices, consistent with port scanning behavior.
 The parent-child process chain and timestamps support that this action was manually initiated by the logged-in user.

 ---

-## Recommendations

-Recommendations and Improvements
+## Recommendations and Improvements

 To reduce the attack surface and mitigate similar behavior in the future, the following measures are recommended:
-Restrict PowerShell usage: Apply Group Policy to limit PowerShell usage to administrators or known automation accounts.
-Constrain Execution Policy: Set organization-wide default PowerShell Execution Policy to AllSigned or Restricted.
-Implement AppLocker or WDAC: Block unapproved script execution paths such as C:\programdata\ or C:\Users\Public\.
-Monitor for Suspicious Web Requests: Enable alerts for Invoke-WebRequest and similar tools accessing external domains.
-Enable Network Segmentation: Prevent unrestricted communication across all devices on the internal subnet.
-User Awareness Training: Educate employees about acceptable use policies and risks associated with internal scanning or scripting tools.
+- Restrict PowerShell usage: Apply Group Policy to limit PowerShell usage to administrators or known automation accounts.
+- Constrain Execution Policy: Set organization-wide default PowerShell Execution Policy to AllSigned or Restricted.
+- Implement AppLocker or WDAC: Block unapproved script execution paths such as C:\programdata\ or C:\Users\Public\.
+- Monitor for Suspicious Web Requests: Enable alerts for Invoke-WebRequest and similar tools accessing external domains.
+- Enable Network Segmentation: Prevent unrestricted communication across all devices on the internal subnet.
+- User Awareness Training: Educate employees about acceptable use policies and risks associated with internal scanning or scripting tools.